reorx/chatroom/README.rst

  - use nginx to serve static files (with optimizations like gzip)

- - include online_users number in /chat/messages/updates' response

- - authenticate, last login time

- - change color option
+ - old messages on restart

+ - shut up

  - system message

  - .roominfo users slide show

+ - change color option

  - backbone, only view version